Roadmvn/Roadmvn/README.md

-👋 Hi, I’m @Roadmvn

-👀 I’m into offensive cybersecurity, focusing on penetration testing, hacking, and vulnerability assessment.
+👋 Hi, I’m @Roadmvn, passionate about offensive cybersecurity, including penetration testing, hacking, and vulnerability assessment.

-🌱 I’m currently learning about network security, malware analysis, and secure coding as part of my studies.
+🌱 Currently learning network security, malware analysis, and secure coding, while exploring steganography, wireless security, and social engineering.

-💡 I’m eager to collaborate on cybersecurity projects to gain insights from experienced professionals.

-🔒 I’m passionate about staying updated with the latest cybersecurity trends and improving security measures.

-⚡ Fun fact: I enjoy experimenting with video game cracking and creating bots using tools like Cheat Engine.

-🔧 In my free time, I study reverse engineering with Cheat Engine.
+🔧 In my free time, I dive into reverse engineering with Cheat Engine and experiment with red team tools like Metasploit and Nmap.

-🛡️ I’m exploring steganography and its applications for hiding data.

-📶 I’m learning about wireless security, including Wi-Fi cracking and RFID.

-👥 I’m delving into social engineering to better understand and defend against it.

-🌐 I’m working on web application security, focusing on common vulnerabilities.

-🛠️ I’m experimenting with red team tools like Metasploit and Nmap to boost my skills.

-📚 I regularly read research papers and security blogs to stay informed on cybersecurity trends.
+💡 Always eager to collaborate and learn from others in the cybersecurity field.
+I keep up with the latest trends through research papers and security blogs.

+⚡ Fun fact: I enjoy video game cracking and creating bots.